Carl A. Schenck: Biltmore Forest School

 In 1898, with the permission of Vanderbilt, Schenck founded the Biltmore Forest School, the first forestry school in North America.
-The Biltmore Forest School provide a one-year course of study, with a curriculum, focused on pairing traditional classroom lectures with extensive hands-on, practical forest management field training.
-Schenck operated the school in his spare time on the Vanderbilt's lands from 1898 to 1909, turning out many of the leading American foresters of the era.
+The Biltmore Forest School provided a one-year course of study, with a curriculum, focused on pairing traditional classroom lectures with extensive hands-on, practical forest management field training.
+Schenck operated the school in his spare time on Vanderbilt's lands from 1898 to 1909, turning out many of the leading American foresters of the era.

-During the first five years of the school, Schenck's own ideology evolved.
-Although using his German training, "he began to develop his own ideas about forestry and ultimately fashioned his own new and comprehensive model of forestry for the United States."
+During the first five years of the school, Schenck's ideology evolved.
+Historian Jonathan Hill notes that Scheck used his German training but "began to develop his own ideas about forestry and ultimately fashioned his own new and comprehensive model of forestry for the United States."
+Schenck viewed forestry as a science, balancing forest conservation and economic needs to create a sustainable system.

 Although the Biltmore Forest School was financially self-sustaining, Schenck had to change locations after he left Biltmore in 1909.
 He continued the school through 1913, traveling with his students and operating from Germany and forest locations in several states in America.

 Lecturer and consultant

 As a consultant, Schenck helped create the forestry school curriculum at Sewanee: The University of the South.
-In 1898, he was also a senior consultant for the United States Division of Forestry, working under Pinchot.
+In 1898, he was also a senior consultant for the United States Division of Forestry (now the United States Forestry Service), working under Pinchot.
 He traveled to the deep South's longleaf pine forests several times to conduct surveys.
 However, this working relationship only lasted four months because of Pinchot and Schenck's divergence in policy and methodology.

 From 1916 to 1918, Schenck was a guest lecturer for forestry at the University of Giessen.
-After World War I, he was a guest speaker at American universities and also led forestry tours in France, Germany, and Switzerland for American and English students.
+After World War I, he was a guest speaker at universities in the United States and also led forestry tours in France, Germany, and Switzerland for American and English students.
 He wrote articles and textbooks during the 1920s and 1930s and was a consultant in locations around the world.
-From 1923 to 1937, he was visiting professor at the department of forestry of the University of Montana in Missoula.
+From 1923 to 1937, Schenck was a visiting professor at the Department of Forestry of the University of Montana in Missoula.

-After World War II, Schenck assisted American officials with relief and forestry programs in Germany.
+After World War II, Schenck assisted United States officials with relief and forestry programs in Germany.
 The Americans appointed him chief forester in Hessen.
 In May 1951, he went on a national lecture tour for the American Forestry Association.
 He also attended a reunion of Biltmore Forest School alumni.
 He made his last visit to the United States in 1952 when North Carolina State University gave him an honorary degree.